 Access to Higher Education

 This is a nationally recognised qualification which is designed to prepare you for moving on to higher education.
 The varied programme suits students with appropriate life experience who may or may not have formal qualifications.
 It will enable you to

-study a number of subjects to a level which allows a smooth transition to degree or other higher level courses.
-If you are successful, you will achieve a nationally recognised qualification - QAA Access to Higher Education Diploma.
+study a number of subjects to a level which allows a smooth transition to degree or other higher level course.
+You will achieve a nationally recognised qualification - QAA Access to Higher Education Diploma.

 You will need to write a letter to accompany your application form explaining your reasons for applying.
 This could include expanding on prior learning; demonstrating your understanding of the nature of the Access course and how you think you would cope with its demands; describing what you hope to study at university and any other information you think is important.
 This letter is an important part of the selection process, as it will form the basis of discussion at interview and be used to determine the most appropriate ‘pathway’ for you to follow.